Located on Rangatira Road and close to Verran's Corner, the village enjoys beautiful panoramic views over Kauri Point and beyond.

 Care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-Bert Sutcliffe is one of over 80 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
-It’s recognised as the ‘gold star’ standard in care.
+Bert Sutcliffe is one of over 90% of established Ryman villages that have been awarded 4-year certification by the Ministry of Health.
+It’s recognised as the ‘gold standard’ in care.

 Treat yourself to a pamper session in our hair and beauty salon or a sweet treat in the shop.